hexchat/documentation/appearance.rst

 Popups are shown when you right click on a nickname, either in the userlist or in the main chat itself.
 These can be edited in :menuselection:`Settings --> Userlist Popup`

-The Name column can take either the name of the entry (_ characters represent keyboard shortcuts), *SUB*/*ENDSUB* for submenus, or *SEP* for separators.
+The Name column can take either just the name of the entry (_ characters represent keyboard shortcuts), *SUB*/*ENDSUB* for submenus, *SEP* for separators, and *TOGGLE* for toggleable options.

 The Command column can take any `command <commands.html>`_ with text formatted using the same codes as `text events <appearance.html#text-events>`_ and on top of that they also have their own codes: